Region-Aware Network: Model Human's Top-Down Visual Perception Mechanism for Crowd Counting: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the National Natural Science Foundation of China under Grant Nos.
-62073257 and 61971343, and the Natural Science Basic Research Plan in Shaanxi Province of China under Grant No. 2020JM-012. \printcredits
+62073257, 62141223, U21A20485 and 61971343, and the Natural Science Basic Research Plan in Shaanxi Province of China under Grant No. 2020JM-012. \printcredits

 \bio{} \endbio